-The offense of simple distribution covered in Inst.
-14.02A is a lesser included offense of distribution when death or serious bodily injury results covered in Inst.
-14.07C.
+The offense of simple distribution covered in instruction 14.02A is a lesser included offense of distribution when death or serious bodily injury results covered in Inst.
+14.02B.
 See Burrage v.
 United States, 134 S. Ct.
 881, 887 & note 3 (2014).
+The Committee drafted separate instructions for simple distribution and distribution-when-death-or-bodily-injury-results to minimize the editing required for individual trials.